Gong ageng: Function

 Gong ageng demarcates the larger phrase structure or gongan.
 Within the gongan structure, Between, the gong suwukan and kempul punctuate the subdivisions of time.
 A gongan is the time span between the gong ageng strikes, which are subordinate to the tempo: irama, and length of the structure (bentuk). the gongan is the longest time-span in the colotomic structure of gamelan.

 In larger gendhing (compositions), only the gong ageng is employed.
 Some gamelan sets for cost considerations will use the gong ageng for both pélog and sléndro scale systems.
 A truly full set in a keraton(palace) will have two gong ageng.

 The gong suwukan or gong siyem is the smaller gong in the set used for smaller phrases.
 It is generally pitched higher, and at different pitches for pélog and sléndro.
 Frequently gamelans will have more than one gong suwukan, for different ending notes, and different pathet.

 Most common is a 1 for pathet sanga and lima, and 2 for pélog pathet nem and barang, and sléndro pathet nem and manyura.
 Usually a 1 can be played for gatra ending in 1 or 5, and a 2 for 2 or 6.
 A few gamelans include a gong suwukan 3 as well.

 The goong ageung plays a similar role in Sundanese gamelan (e.g. degung).
 The kempur in Balinese gamelan is similar to the gong suwukan (and not to be confused with the Javanese kempul).
-In other Indonesian and Philippine cultures, its analog is the aguntwtnntetnrtng.
+In other Indonesian and Philippine cultures, its analog is the agung.